top of page

 Be respectful

 Always be respectful of your models' boundaries and comfort levels.
 Avoid asking them to do anything that makes them feel uncomfortable or objectified.
-If the shoot involves nudity or exposure of any sorts, its always a good idea to discuss the same with the model beforehand before she is assigned.
+If the shoot involves nudity or exposure of any sort, it's always a good idea to discuss the same with the model beforehand when she is assigned or in fact before that so that she is sure of what she is heading for.
 The brief should be very clear and without any scope of misunderstanding.
-However, it does not mean that any crew member should take an advantage of the situation.
+As mentioned earlier explain in the language he or she clearly understands.
+However, it does not mean that any crew member should take an undue advantage and exploit the situation.
+It should be as much as is predicided.
 There should be complete professionalism on the set with all respect for the person who is only playing a role.

 Give Space

 There are a lot of people on the sets involved in different aspects of the production.
-Ensure that they are not very dominating unnecessarily.
+Ensure that they are not very unnecessarily dominating.
 Only the crew directly involved should be around and this is helpful irrespective of the kind of shoot you are doing.
-People in general do get nervous in front of the camera and if its a challenging shoot, this makes it all the more difficult and uncomfortable. the communication should strictly be between the Photographer and the model and any suggestions or ideas may go through the Photographer only.
-Photographer in his discretion can take a quick decision if the suggestions which ever source these may be coming form, have to be implemented or not.
+People in general do get nervous in front of the camera and if it's a challenging shoot, this makes it all the more difficult and uncomfortable.
+The communication should strictly be between the Photographer and the model and any suggestions or ideas may go through the Photographer only.
+The Photographer in his discretion can take a quick decision if the suggestions which ever source these may be coming from, have to be implemented or not.

 Experiment and collaborate